Skip to main content

 • Automatic Renewal: When enabled, the certificate renewal will be triggered automatically, according to the settings below.

-• Units or renewal period: Choose whether the automatic certificate renewal will be triggered after a specified percentage of the validity period has passed or after a specified number of remaining days has been reached.
+• Units of renewal period: Choose whether the automatic certificate renewal will be triggered after a specified percentage of the validity period has passed or after a specified number of remaining days has been reached.

 • Percentage of remaining validity